fyohannes2/Caps-n-Stems/README.md

 # What did I learn?

-How to use python, psql and Django to build a CRUD application.
+How to use Python, psql and Django to build a CRUD application.

 # Biggest challenge: